Parallel Synthesis for Autoregressive Speech Generation: Experimental Setup

-Three baseline models were used in our experiments, including autoregressive and non-autoregressive methods.
+Five baseline vocoder models were used in our experiments.
+We trained three vocoder models, including autoregressive and non-autoregressive methods.
 We also trained a TTS model to evaluate their performance for speech synthesis.
-All the models are trained on a single Nvidia V100 GPU using PyTorch framework~\cite{NEURIPS2019_9015}.

 \begin{itemize} \item \textbf{WaveNet} An 8-bit WaveNet from public implementation~\footnote{\url{https://github.com/r9y9/wavenet_vocoder}} were used.
 The model was with 30 layers, 3 dilation cycles, 128 residual channels, 256 gate channels, and 128 skip channels.
 The upsampling layers for acoustic features had upsampling rates of \{5,8,5\}.
 Both input and output were 8-bit one-hot vectors quantized using $\mu$-law companding transformation.
 We trained the model with an Adam optimizer~\cite{kingma2014adam} for 500k iterations.